telekom-mms/sectpmctl/README.md

 It is recommended to only have one LUKS slot in use before installation, which is mostly slot 0. sectpmctl will additionally use slot 5 to store the TPM key.

-You can easily test the installation with virt-manager on a Ubuntu 22.04 host and a Ubuntu 22.04 guest.
+You can easily test the installation with virt-manager on a Ubuntu 22.04 host and a supported Ubuntu guest.
 When creating a new VM you need to configure the VM before it starts automatically.
 In the overview select 'OVMF_CODE_4M.secboot.fd' as firmware and then add a new 'TPM emulated TIS 2.0' device.
 After installation of Ubuntu, you can start installing sectpmctl.